armory/docs/content/en/docs/spinnaker-user-guides/using-dinghy.md

 1. The Dinghy service looks for and fetches all dependent modules and parses the template and updates the pipelines in Spinnaker.
 2. The pipelines get automatically updated whenever a module that is used by a pipeline is updated in VCS.
 This is done by maintaining a dependency graph Dinghy looks for a `dinghyfile` in all directories, not just the root path.
 3. Dinghy processes changes found in a specific branch.
 By default, this branch is `master`.
-If you are using a repo that uses a different branch for the base branch, you must configure the Dinghy service to track that branch.
+If you are using a repo that uses a different branch for the base branch, an administrator must configure the Dinghy service to track that branch.
 For more information, see [Custom branch configuration]({{< ref "dinghy-enable#custom-branch-configuration" >}}).

 ### Intended workflow